-First, we meet Amber.
-Amber would definitely be considered a “planner” and was very cautious when deciding how to introduce a pet into her family, a family that includes three boys under the age of five.
+1. First, we meet Amber.
+Amber would be considered a “planner” and was very cautious when deciding how to introduce a pet into her family.
+This family includes three boys under the age of five.
 Amber grew up in a dog-friendly family that rescued all of their pets, a trait that she wanted to continue with her own family.
-In the clip below, listen to her journey as she learned how to safely integrate rescue animals into a home with young children.
+In the clip below, listen to her journey as she learned how to integrate rescue animals into a home with young children safely.

-Julie’s story is perhaps more surprising.
-She and her husband had a dog prior to baby: a Labrador and Golden Retriever mix.
-Long envisioned as the quintessential dog for American families, Julie imagined that they would have no issues at all with bringing her newborn home to their family pet.
-She even took the time beforehand to introduce her dog Cooper to other children in an effort to make sure he was socialized.
-Imagine her surprise when his reaction to the addition was negative!
+2. Julie’s story is perhaps more surprising.
+She and her husband had a dog before baby: a Labrador and Golden Retriever mix.
+While envisioned as the quintessential dog for American families, Julie imagined that they would have no issues with bringing her infant home to their family pet.
+She even took the time beforehand to introduce her dog Cooper to other children to make sure he was socialized.
+Imagine her surprise when his reaction to the addition was adverse!
 Listen as she discusses the lessons she learned from Dogs to Diapers and how they positively impacted the relationship between her dog and baby.

-On the other hand, we meet Chelsey.
-Chelsey is the proud owner of a working breed dog, an Austrailian Cattle dog.
-In addition to knowing how much exercise her particular dog’s breed normally needed, Chelsey was able to pick up on early warning signs that she felt indicated her dog would not be accepting of the upcoming changes in their home.
-After conducting some research online, Chelsey found our video and was able to build up her confidence by becoming better prepared to introduce her dog to her new son.
+3. On the other hand, we meet Chelsey.
+Chelsey is the proud owner of a working breed dog, an Australian Cattle dog.
+In addition to knowing how much exercise her particular dog’s breed typically needed, Chelsey was able to pick up on early warning signs.
+She felt indicated her dog would not be accepting of the upcoming changes in their home.
+After conducting some research online, Chelsey found our video.
+She was able to build up her confidence by becoming better prepared to introduce her dog to her new son.
 In the video, she will share her journey and the techniques she learned from Dogs to Diapers that allowed her to facilitate a positive home environment for both dog and baby.